-I hereby certify that I have submitted an electronic copy of this brief, excluding the appendix, if any, which complies with the requirements of WIS.
-STAT. § 809.19(12).
-I further certify that the text of the electronic copy of this brief, including this certification, is identical to the text of the paper copy of this brief.
+I hereby certify that I have submitted an electronic copy of this brief, excluding the appendix, if any, which complies with the requirements of former WIS.
+STAT. § 809.19(12) (as required by Appendix A to Supreme Court Interim Rules Nos.
+19-02A and 20-07A).
+I further certify that this electronic brief is identical in content and format to the printed form of the brief filed as of this date.
+A copy of this certificate has been served with the paper copies of this brief filed with the Court and served on all parties.